 A variation of the Papillion dog is the Phalene, which has dropped ears - and whose name refers to a moth which folds its wings down at rest.

-Although there is considerable debate about the breed's country of origin, the ancestors of the Papillon dog are believed to include several varieties of toy spaniels.
+Ancestors of the Papillon dog are believed to include several varieties of toy spaniels.
 Some sources claim a dwarf Spanish spaniel as the primary ancestor, while others point to the Epagneuls Nains of Belgium.

 One interesting fact about the elegant Papillon dog breed is that they are thought to have extra-sensory perception.